How to Factory Reset Most Yamaha Keyboards and Digital Pianos

 However, in most of their instruments, you can run the factory reset this way if you need to.
 And in some older instruments, it might be the only option.
 If you need to use Test Mode, the only certain instructions will come from the service manual.

-On many Yamaha keyboards, it’s accessed by pressing the C#, F, and G# two octaves below middle C, while powering on the instrument.
+On some Yamaha keyboards, it’s accessed by pressing the C#, F, and G# two octaves below middle C, while powering on the instrument.
+How it’s accessed can vary considerably between instruments, and sometimes this information isn’t available to the public.

 Use test mode at your own risk!
 Undocumented service functions can erase content without warning.